12 Different Types of Malaysian Laksa to Eat in Malaysia

 CNN’s World’s Best 50 Foods: Reader’s Choice list chose Penang Assam Laksa is one of its tastiest entries.

 The delicious soup has dried tamarind fruit that gives it its well-known sourish taste.
-Penang Assam Laksa is served with thick soft rice noodles.
+Penang Assam Laksa is served with thick, soft rice noodles.

-This is one of the most popular Malaysian Laksa dishes to try when you have your holidays in Penang.
+You will not regret trying one of the most popular Malaysian Laksa dishes to try when you have your holidays in Penang.

 2. Curry Laksa (Curry Powder, Santan)